Grand Escapades’ Travel Guide To Iran – Friendliness, Culture, Modernity: So Far Away From The Clichés!

 Why Travel To Iran?

-Iran is one of the cradles of our civilizations and this was our main focus, to meet one of the oldest cultures in the world.
+Iran is one of the cradles of our civilizations and this was my main focus: to meet one of the oldest cultures in the world.
 The Persian Empire shaped the early history of mankind.
-It is famous for its craftsmanship, its architecture, tile work, its unparalleled Persian carpets and literature to name a few areas.
+It is famous for its craftsmanship, its architecture, its tile work, its unparalleled Persian carpets and literature to name a few areas.
 No wonder, that nowadays the level of education is so high.

-Challenges Organizing The Trip – What Would We Have Wished To Know?
+Challenges In The Organization Of The Trip – What Would I Have Wished To Know?

-All in all, this trip was fairly easy to organize, especially considering how few people travel to Iran individually.
-The vast majority of tourists travel with an organized tour.
+All in all, these trips were extremely easy to organize, especially considering how few people travel to Iran individually.
+Indeed, the vast majority of tourists travel with an organized tour.

-- The sanctions imposed on Iran are tight.
-Once you entered the country, you will have no access to cash.
-Forget your credit card!
-You have to take all the money you need with you in cash.
+- The sanctions imposed on Iran are still tight.
+Once you entered the country, you will have no access to cash!
+Forget your credit card… You have to take all the money you need with you in cash.
 This affects individual travellers the most, since you need to pay hotels, restaurants, bus, train & plane tickets as you travel, and not beforehand when using a tour operator.
-On top of that, there are tons of things you might want to buy, beautiful souvenirs, and of course astonishing carpets (we traded our Camera for one of them…).
+On top of that, there are tons of things you might want to buy, beautiful souvenirs, and of course astonishing carpets (I traded my Camera for one of them in April 2014).
 So bring enough cash!
-Some of the more tourist-orientated and more expensive carpet shops in major cities have bank accounts in Europe, which makes it possible to pay by credit card.
+Some of the more tourist-orientated and more expensive carpet shops in major cities have bank accounts in Europe or Dubai though, which makes it possible to pay by credit card.

 - Toman, Rial / Rial, Toman… This is extremely confusing in the beginning.
 Always double check that the prices indicated or discussed are in Toman, and when looking at your bank notes, multiply the price by 10.
-Toman actually do not exist, but everyone quotes prices in Toman – 1 Toman is 10 Rials.
+Toman actually do not exist, but everyone quotes prices in Toman: 1 Toman is 10 Rials, and for bigger amounts sometimes 10.000 Rials, to make things even more confusing…

 Highlights Of The Trip